 - 5. Mr. Murphy said obviously there should be an all out effort to penetrate the Cuban government.
 The DCI said yes, that every effort should be made to exploit cracks in the top in their monolithic structure and that more and more agents should be put it.
 He noted that only this week a team had been infiltrated and another team exfiltrated.
-Mr. Murphy asked how many there were in a team and the Director replied. - 6.
-Mr. McCone went on to say that we are making extensive efforts to utilize third countries in the Cuban intelligence effort and mentioned the did not believe that any efforts should be made at this time to stimulate an uprising and that all of our resources should be concentrated on intelligence collection.
+Mr. Murphy asked how many there were in a team and the Director replied

 - 7. Mr. Pace asked whether this plan would include using Guantanamo.
 The Director replied that he did not recommend the use of Guantanamo.
 He noted that if it was used as a base for intelligence operations, and we got caught, Castro could mobilize world opinion against us.
-Dr. Killian said that Castro assumed that we used it in this way whether we do or - 8.
+Dr. Killian said that Castro assumed that we used it in this way whether we do or not. - 8.
 General Doolittle asked how frequently we are overflying Cuba now.
 The Director replied that there were two flights a day at present, but if the weather is bad and our program slips, there is authority to fly additional daily flights.
 General Doolittle asked how frequently this gave complete coverage of the island and Mr. McCone said that it worked out to about once a week.
-He noted that some areas such as harbors were covered more frequently, and that COMOR had worked out a system of priorities for aerial reconnaissance. - 9.
+He nded that some areas such as harbors were covered more frequently, and that COMOR had worked out a system of priorities for aerial reconnaissance. - 9.
 Mr. Pace then asked if we had studied the possibilities for the use of Guantanamo and what could be achieved in using it as a base for operations.
 The Director replied that we had made no such study. - September and said that apparently effort was made to penetrate critical areas by agents and therefore he thought we should have explored using Guantanamo.
-Mr. McCone pointed out that the operators had proposed a from Guantanamo in August, but that this was not approved.
+Mr. McCone pointed out that the operators had proposed a from Guantanamo.
+Series of agent infilitrations in August, but that this was not approved.